eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ## 2. Gameplay

 ### Game Overview
-Blockchainia: Cards is a card game that combines crafting with a complex battle system.
+Blockchainia: CardBrawl combines resource collection and crafting with a complex battle system.
 Players compete against AI NPCs to mine Resources to enhance their genetically unique cards, driving players to level up to enable higher stakes games.
-Players Ante-Up a small fee to play against AI NPCs, all of which drop valuable Resources needed to engage with the crafting system.
-Cards can be acquired through minting Card Packs, while ingredients, materials, and essence must be won through playing Card games through the ante-up system.
+Players Ante-up a small fee to play against AI NPCs who drop valuable Resources upon losing.
+These resources are needed to engage with the crafting system.
+Cards can be acquired through minting Card Packs, while Resources in the form of Ingredients, Materials, and Essence must be won through playing Card games through the Ante-up system.

-Blockchainia: CryptoCards is played on a three-by-three (3x3) square grid of blank spaces where cards will be placed as the game progresses.
-Each card has four numbers, one in each Cardinal Direction, representing its strength in that direction.
+CardBrawl is played on a four-by-four (4x4) four grid of blank squares where cards will be placed as the game progresses.
+At the start of each game, up to six squares may be blocked from play, referred to as Grid Lock.
+Each card has four numbers, one in each Cardinal Direction, referred to as "Face Values".
+Each individual number is referred to as a Rank, representing its strength in that direction.
 These numbers range from one to ten, ten being represented by the letter 'A'.
-These numbers are called "Face Values".
-Cards can have elemental alignments that affect the game play if there are elemental icons on the game board (i.e., the Elemental Rule is in effect).
+Cards can have elemental alignments that affect the game play if there are elemental icons on the game board.

-In a basic game each player has five cards.
+Before a match, each player selects five Cards from their Deck.
 A coin-flip decides who begins.
 The player who wins the coin toss may choose a card to play anywhere on the grid.
-After the first card is played, the opposing player may play a card on any unoccupied space on the board.
+After the first card is played, the opposing player may play a card on any unoccupied square on the board.
 The game continues with players' turns alternating.

-To win, a majority of the total ten cards played (including the one card that is not placed on the board) must be of the player's card color.
-To do this, the player must capture cards by placing a card (referred to as the "Active" card) adjacent to an opponent's card (referred to as the "Resting" card) whereupon the 'Face Values' of the sides where the two cards touch will be compared in what is referred to as a "Face Off".
-If the Face Value of the Resting card is higher than the Active card's, the Active card will be captured and turned into the opponent's color.
+To win, a majority of the total ten cards played (including up to one card that is not placed on the board if 6 blocks are Grid Locked) must be of the player's card color.
+To do this, the player must capture cards by placing a card (referred to as the "Active" card) adjacent to an opponent's card (referred to as the "Resting" card) whereupon the the player placing the active card can choose whether to "Face Off" with one of the opponents cards using their "Face Value" Ranks in a cardinal direction, or challenge a card in any of the ordinal directions to a Card Brawl.

+During a Face Off the Ranks of the Active and Resting card(s) are compared.
+If the Resting Card's Rank is resolved to be higher than the Active card's, the Active card will be captured and turned into the opponent's color.
 If the Active card's Face Value is higher, the Resting card will be captured and changed into the player's color instead.
-Capturing can only occur during that player's turn, and no other opponent card can capture a card during said turn.
-That is to say, there is only one "Face Off" per turn.
+Capturing a Card via Face Off can only occur during that player's turn, and no other opponent card can capture a card during said turn.
+That is to say, there is only one Face Off per turn.
+If a grid square contains an elemental marker, the card placed on it may rise or lower in Rank by 1.

-A scenario where an Active card is placed adjacent to two or more opponent Resting cards, and the attacking card does not win a "Face Off" in any direction, but the adjacent cards have the same values facing each other, a resulting "Card Brawl" takes place.
-The Brawl Direction is selected by the player placing the attacking card.
-The winner of the brawl will take all cards adjacent to the Active card in directions in which the Active Card's face values are higher than its adjacent opponent's Resting Cards.
-If the Active card shares values with Resting cards in multiple directions, multiple card brawls may take place towards the final outcome, until all potential cards have been captured.
-The player placing the attacking card chooses the initial direction to take, and continues until all Brawls have completed.
+When a player places a card adjacent to an opponents card in a ordinal direction, and the Active card contains a Brawl Arrow in that direction, the player may choose to challenge the Resting card in a Card Brawl.
+The Brawl Direction is selected by the player placing the Active card.
+If the Active card contains Brawl Arrows facing the Resting cards in multiple directions, and the player chooses to Card Brawl, multiple Card Brawls will take place towards the final outcome, until all potential cards have been captured.
+The player placing the Active card chooses the initial direction to take, and continues until all Brawls have completed.
 In this scenario, cards may be captured and lost multiple times before the final outcome of the turn is reached.

 Cards have different levels.
 Common level cards have low Face Values, like 1's and 2's and 3's, while Epic and Legendary level cards have 8's, 9's, and A's.
 Some cards are considered "Mythical".
 Mythical cards have unique perks derived from their Forged Weapon and Armor.

 ### Game Setup
-1. **Card Ranks and Genetics:** As stated, Cards have four Ranks, one in each Cardinal direction, as well as unique genetics that are used in the Brawl Mathematics through each Genetic attributes value.
-The cards also feature 0 through 4 arrows, one possible in each of the four ordinal directions.
-A Card's Ranks and Genetics can be enhanced via Forging Equipment and Magic to the card.
+1. **Face Values:** Each card has four numbers, one in each Cardinal Direction, representing its strength in that direction.
+Each number is referred to as a Rank, evaluated as a Value from one to ten, ten being represented by the letter 'A'.

+1. **Genetics:** Each card contains unique Genetics that derive it's initial Face Values, Brawl Arrows, Attributes, and Elemental compatibility.
+These genetics play a crucial role in the Brawl Mathematics through each Genetic attribute's value, such as setting the Card's Brawl Class and Power attribute.

+1. **Adeptness:** Each card contains a genetic elemental compatibility.
+The adeptness attribute for each element can be increased through placing the card on an grid square containing an elemental symbol during a match.
+Greater adeptness increases the base compatibility for each element.

+1. **Card Ranks:** Cards have four Ranks which comprise it's Face Values, one in each Cardinal direction.

+1. **Brawl Arrows:** Each Card contains up to four arrows, one possible in each of the four ordinal directions.
+Cards may start a Card Brawl when one of the Brawl Arrows faces an adjacent opponents card.

+1. **Forging:** A Card's Ranks are be altered via Forging Equipment and Magic to the card.
+It is not guaranteed that the ranks on a card will increase when Forging.
+However, some of a cards attributes may be increased by increasing the Level the card.

+1. **Card Levels:** As are used in Brawls, they earn experience towards its Level.
+Levels range from 1-100.
+As a card levels, its Brawl Class may change naturally or through evolution.
+While Leveling, a cards Power statistic will increase at certain levels.

 1. **Deck Construction:** Players construct a deck of cards from cards they own, or may borrow up to 5 cards, Common through Rare, from a pool of cards made available for each game.
 The cost of borrowing cards is included in the "ante-up" fee.
 Players are unable to keep their borrowed cards, although their Opponent may Clone any of the captured borrowed Cards upon winning a match.

+1. **Deck Limiting:** Players may only hold 10 instances of a Card for each unique monster, pet, character, or boss per Wallet.
+This total includes Cloned cards.
+If there is no room left in a player's wallet for a Cloned card, they must first burn one card of that instance in their deck to collect it.
+A Wallet Manager will allow the storing of multiple Wallets, akin to a "save file".
+Players are free to trade their cards to other Wallets through over-the-counter transactions.

-2. **Game Board:** Blockchainia: Cards is played on a 3x3 grid board.
+1. **Game Board:** Blockchainia: Cards is played on a 4x4 grid board.
 Each square on the grid can hold one card.

-5. **Face Values:** Each card has four numbers, one in each Cardinal Direction, representing its strength in that direction.
-These numbers range from one to ten, ten being represented by the letter 'A'.

-6. **Face Off:** The name for a battle in which two adjacent cards Face Values in their shared directions are considered.
+1. **Grid Lock:** As a game starts, up to six squares may be blocked off, which prevents either player from placing a card on that board square.

+1. **Face Off:** When two cards are placed adjacent to each other and challenge each other in a cardinal direction, a Face Off ensues.
+When Cards Face Off, their adjacent Ranks are compared.
+The Card with the lower Rank will be captured.

-5. **Genetics** Each card has a genetic value that influence which card will win a Card Brawl.
-The Power, Brawl Class, Physical Defense, and Magical Defense are shown on the face of each card.
+1. **Genetics** Each card has a genetic value that influence which card will win a Card Brawl.
+The Brawl Class, Power, Physical Defense, and Magical Defense are shown on the face of each card.
 These values can be increased through properly forging weapons, armor, and accessories to each card.
 Genetics give each card a unique base attributes and elemental compatibility.

-6. **Card Brawls** When two cards are placed adjacent to each other with the same "Face Value", a Card Brawl ensues.
+1. **Card Brawls** When two cards are placed adjacent to each other and challenge each other in an ordinal direction a Card Brawl ensues.
 The Card Brawl mathematics are described below.
 A single card placement may result in multiple card brawls.
 The player who places the card decides which brawl occurs first.

-8. **Equipment and Spells** The primary objective of the card game is to craft Legendary Equipment.
+1. **Equipment and Spells** The primary objective of the card game is to craft Legendary Equipment.
 Card types are uncommon, common, rare, epic, and legendary.
 Only Legendary Equipment can be used to upgrade a Card to Mythical status.
 Mythical cards can be obtained by Forging Legendary Spells and Equipment to a card.

-9.  **Collection and Crafting:** The basic resources of the game are ingredients, materials, and elemental essence of magic.
+1.  **Collection and Crafting:** The basic resources of the game are ingredients, materials, and elemental essence of magic.
 Players create spells and Equipment via the Resources gathered by winning games against AI NPCs.
     - **Alchemy, Synthesis, and Forging:** Visit the NPC-owned Alchemy and Synthesis shops to craft resources into Spells and Equipment.
 Equipment can be Forged to a card to alter the cards Face Values and Genetics to upgrade cards to Legendary and Mythical status.
     - **Card Brawls:** It is possible to increase a cards Brawl Class from P or M to D or A through engaging the card in Card Brawls.
-    - **Vending:** Visit the Vending Machine to mint new card packs.
+    - **Vending:** Visit the Vending Machine to mint new card packs and view special deals.
     - **Elemental Advantage:** Adds strategic depth with elemental bonuses during a Card Brawl.
     - **Perks:** Introduce conditional skill activation for dynamic gameplay.
 Perks are derived from Legendary and Mythical Weapons

-10. **Resource Types:**
+1. **Resource Types:**
     - **Ingredients:** Used to craft and upgrade Equipment and Spells.
     - **Materials:** Used to craft and upgrade Equipment and Spells.
     - **Essence:** Used to craft and upgrade Equipment and Spells.

-5. **Starting Hands:** Players draw a starting hand of cards from their deck.
-If the player does not own enough cards to fill a hand, they can choose up to five basic cards through the "ante up" system, essentially renting the remaining cards needed to start the game.
+1. **Starting Hands:** Players draw a starting hand of cards from their deck.
+If the player does not own enough cards to fill a hand, they can choose up to five basic cards through the "Ante-Up" system, essentially renting the remaining cards needed to start the game.

-6. **Coin Flip:** Each player has five cards, neither knowing the other player's hand.
+1. **Coin Flip:** Each player has five cards, neither knowing the other player's hand.
 A coin-flip decides which of the two players shall begin.

-7. **Cloning Cards** The winner of each match is allowed to Clone one perishable copy of a card of their opponents selected from the pool of cards they captured throughout the match.
+1. **Cloning Cards** The winner of each match is allowed to Clone one perishable copy of a card of their opponents selected from the pool of cards they captured throughout the match.
+This card is burned after it participates in a match as an Active card.

 ### A card is played